jprjr/multistreamer/README.md

 Please note: you're responsible for ensuring you're not violating each service's Terms of Service via simulcasting.

+I have a YouTube video with an overview here: https://youtu.be/rjaTaHm4WkA

 ## Table of Contents

 * [Requirements](#requirements)